 Liturgist invites all to continuing prayer, and common confession

-If 2 voices, identify them (or remind people) before beginning
+If two voices, identify them (or remind people) before beginning

 All say common confession